Notice of Marriage and Civil Partnership

 Please arrive at least 5 minutes before your scheduled appointment time.
 We are 5 minutes away from Wood Green Underground Station on the Piccadilly Line.

 Appointments are available Monday to Friday, 9.30am-4pm, with some slightly earlier and later appointments on Wednesdays.
 Some appointments are also available on Saturday mornings.
-Please do not book an appointment for 4pm or later, or on a Saturday if your immigration status is complicated, you have expired, or you only have copies of documents.
+Please do not book a Saturday, early appointment or for after 3.30pm if your immigration status is complicated, you have an overseas divorce or if you require an interpreter to help you.
+Note that you must bring your own interpreter aged 16+ and this cannot be your partner.

 If you are a Haringey resident, or are subject to immigration control, please book your appointment online: